Americans plan solemn ceremonies for 12th anniversary of September 11 attacks

 The World Trade Center site is undergoing reconstruction.

-Two skyscrapers are nearly completed on either side of the plaza, including One World Trade Center, the tallest building in the Western Hemisphere at 1,776 feet.
+Two skyscrapers are nearly completed on either side of the plaza, including One World Trade Center, the tallest building in the Western Hemisphere at 1,776 feet (541 meters).
 There are plans for two more very tall buildings at the site plus a museum, still under construction beneath the reflecting pools, and a grand entrance to a functioning transportation hub.

 Hagel and Dempsey will attend a second ceremony later in the Pentagon's center courtyard.